Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/forms.md

 By default, Form component can handle HttpKernel request, but only if data are sent in `GET`, or in `POST` (`PUT` / `PATCH`) with `application/x-www-form-urlencoded` or `multipart/form-data` encoded data.

-Not Json.
+No Json.
 With current microservices / REST / cloud mania.
 Mmmmkay !

 Json extension allows Form component to parse directly json into request content, and uses it like row data.